jazzband/django-permission/README.rst

 **This is under development.
 The codes below may not works in the future**

+**User who are using django version less than 1.5 should check this issue (https://github.com/lambdalisue/django-permission/issues/4)**

 Install
 ==============
 django-permission is in PyPI_ so::